 Even though a fair number of Koreans (anywhere from 5 to 30% depending on whom you ask) may have tried it before, it is only a very small percentage of the population that eats it regularly.

-There is a large and vocal group of Korean people that is against the practice of eating dog meat and want the South Korean government to enforce the laws in place that made dog meat illegal.
+There is a large and vocal group of Korean people that are against the practice of eating dog meat and want the South Korean government to enforce the laws in place that made dog meat illegal.

 A Divided Issue